 The province of Ontario held annual Information Sessions with interested First Nations for both Long Point and Rondeau area between 2016 and 2019.
-In 2020 and 2021, virtural communication was used for information sharing, due to restrictions associated with COVID-19.
-ECCC-CWS began participation in these sessions in 2019 when management was iniated on the NWAs.
+From 2020-2022, virtual communication was used for information sharing, due to restrictions associated with COVID-19.
+ECCC-CWS began participation in these sessions in 2019 when management was initiated on the NWAs.
 Based on the treaty and traditional territory information, five Chippewa communities, Mississauga's of the Credit, Six Nations and Oneida have been invited to attend the information sessions.
-In addition to these communities, the 2 Delaware communities located within Aylmer District; Delaware Nation and Munsee Delaware, have also been invited to participate.
+In addition to these communities, the 2 Delaware communities located within Aylmer District (Delaware Nation and Munsee Delaware) have also been invited to participate.
 The sessions have been relatively well attended by the Chippewa communities and the Delaware Nation, which are mostly interested in the Rondeau project and there has been no negative concerns expressed regarding the project.

-In summer 2022, the interested communities will be provided with a summary of planned activities and will be invited to attend the pubic information session.
+In summer 2023, interested communities were provided with a summary of planned activities.
 A separate First Nations engagement session or individual community meetings may also be planned based on community interest and capacity.